 Greater awareness will help shorten delays to the correct diagnosis and treatment.
 More education for health professionals will increase familiarity with diagnosis & treatment.
-More research is key to improving testing and treatments, and to better understand incidence and underlying causes.
+More research is key to advancing our understanding of all aspects of the disorder and to improve testing and treatments.
+S